iturdikulov/notes/netrw.md

 Change the owner:<wbr class="f"> `mf` to select files, `mx` then `chown ...`

 TODO: select all directories.
 TODO: invert the selection.
 TODO: switch between files and directories

-## Help

-- `:h netrw`
-- `:h netrw-quickmap`

 ## External links